F\"orster valley-orbit coupling and topological lattice of hybrid moir\'e excitons: Introduction

-Here, we show that the moir\'e exciton is qualitatively altered by its intralayer component, in which the electron-hole Coulomb exchange, or F\"orster coupling, enables the hybrid to hop coherently and non-locally between moir\'e traps across layers and/or over 10 nm apart laterally, where kinetic propagation is completely suppressed.
+Here, we show that the moir\'e exciton is qualitatively altered by its intralayer component, in which sizable F\"orster type multipole-multipole coupling enables the hybrid exciton to hop coherently and non-locally between moir\'e traps across layers and/or over 10 nm apart laterally, where kinetic propagation is completely suppressed.
 Valley-flip hopping channels are found as significant as the valley-conserving ones, and we identify their non-monotonic dependence on hopping distance, with phase pattern dependent on valley indices and envelope forms of intralayer component.
 This leads to rich possibilities to tailor valley-orbit-coupling (VOC) forms, which can introduce non-trivial topology to the moir\'e exciton superlattice.
-We demonstrate this possibility in twisted MoTe$_2$ bilayers, where F\"orster VOC link the two otherwise isolated exciton sublattices of opposite electric dipoles and give rise to a rich topological phase diagram for the long-lived hybrid moir\'e excitons.
+We demonstrate this possibility for the long-lived excitons in twisted MoTe$_2$ bilayers, where F\"orster type quadrupole-quadrupole couplings link the two otherwise isolated exciton sublattices of opposite layer configurations and give rise to a rich topological phase diagram.